 This week, guys, I failed in a big way.
 In fact, I almost decided to just not to write anything this weekend.
 Early Sunday morning, I came down with a stomach virus, so not only did I not do any meal prep Sunday afternoon, I didn’t even get any groceries.
 Boo!
 On Monday, I was feeling a tiny bit Keep Reading

 We made it!
 All the way through the Whole30.
 I’m so proud of us LOL!
 This week we took much different approach than we had in the past, by prepping all of our meals for the whole week on Sunday evening.
 Meal prepping is something I’ve been wanting to try doing for a while, but you know how it is: Keep Reading

 Woohoo!
 We made it through week 3!
 I mentioned last week that the kids had been sick at the beginning of the week.
 The active sickness only lasted one day for each of them, but what I didn’t realize until two days ago, was that their appetites took more than a week to recover.
 I though the kids had Keep Reading

 Week two of the Whole30 is in the bag!
 Woot!
 This week, I haven’t been as hungry - it makes me feel like I’m doing something wrong, but more likely, I’m guess that’s a good thing.
 Neither have the kids, but I chalk that up to them getting the flu at the end of last week and beginning of this week.
 Keep Reading

 Our Whole30 officially started last Sunday - woohoo!
-They said it would be hard, and that there would be cravings, and to be fair, the kids have asked for either pancakes or mac ’n cheese pretty much every day.
+They said it would be hard and that there would be cravings, and to be fair, the kids have asked for either pancakes or mac ’n cheese pretty much every day.
 But mostly, I just feel hungry.
-I mean, sure, I scroll through Pinterest now and then Keep Reading
+I mean, sure, I scroll through Pinterest Keep Reading